microsoft/SLG-Business-Applications/white-papers/your-first-code-app/readme.md

 ![Image 6](https://i.imgur.com/tMHg0YJ.jpeg)

 ## Use AI to Customize your React App
 With a basic React app now scaffolded, we can now proceed to build a React app that actually does something for us!
 If you are a talented React developer, you can certainly get to work writing your code at this stage.
-But for folks like me that aren't familiar React code, you can use AI to assist with development.
+But for people like me that aren't familiar React code, you can use AI to assist with development.
 Below I'm running `copilot` in the terminal to open GitHub Copilot to assist with writing my app.

 ![Image 7](https://i.imgur.com/2Gsl3mj.jpeg)